 Quickly collect a significant amount of qualitative and quantitative data

 Find out at a high level about customers’ experiences (attitudes, preferences, motivations, perceptions) with different domains

 Gathering data on a vast breadth of topics would help us establish a foundation to build on and guide more targeted, in-depth research methods later on

-Given that our data was categorial, we expressed our results in terms of the numbers or percentages of people who chose those options.
-Using Qualtrics’s report visualizations, I created visualizations of certain findings to illustrate and help us better understand them.
+Given that our data was categorical, we expressed our results in terms of the numbers or percentages of people who chose those options.
+Using Qualtrics’s report visualizations, we created visualizations of specific findings to illustrate and help us better understand them.

 Synthesis of findings -

 To step into the mindset of our users and sum up our findings from survey data, we created empathy maps capturing their perspectives in the Moe’s restaurant setting and when using voice interaction.
 Empathy maps helped us identify critical user needs for our sample.